astro-informatics/s2ball/README.rst

 Basic Usage
 ===========
-To apply the generalised Fourier transforms supported by ``baller`` one need only import the package and apply the respective transform, which is as simple as doing the
+To apply the generalised Fourier transforms supported by `S2BALL` one need only import the package and apply the respective transform, which is as simple as doing the
 following:

 .. code-block:: Python

-    from baller.transform import *
+    from s2ball.transform import *
     import numpy as np

     # Load some data